brentp/gobe/README.rst

     6) `track`: the track on which to draw this feature.
 See `Tracks`.

     7) `name`: the name of the feature e.g. 'At2g26540'.
-Can be anythign.
+Can be anything.

 an example looks like ::

-    1,HSP,25,38,+,4,4
+    1,HSP,25,38,+,5,4
+    2,HSP,22,123,+,4,4
     At2g26540,gene,1110,1683,+,4,feature name
     3,CDS,1210,1653,+,4,4
     4,CDS,1210,1653,-,4,4
-    5,HSP,22,123,+,4,4

 Note the first 4 will all be drawn in a `track` with id 4.
 The 5th will be drawn in track with id '5' and only the 3rd item is on the - strand.
 You may have thousands of annotations.
 The ids do not have to be numeric.
+If your `Edges`_ argument is specified as &edge=implicit, then consecutive HSPs will be linked with an edge.

 Tracks
 ------

 A track defines the name and extent of regions to be drawn.
 Since Gobe is for comparative genomics, you will usually draw more than one region.
 The track id is used in the annotations (column 6) to indicate where to draw the features.
 A track definition has 4 comma delimited columns per row:

     1) `id`: a unique id. used by the annotation to indicate it belongs to this track.

     2) `name`: a name for this track displayed in the viewer.